immarklitvinov/image_processor/readme.md

 This project is a part of learning to code with C++.
 This is a console app to edit pictures in 24-bit [BMP](http://en.wikipedia.org/wiki/BMP_file_format) format.

+*Attention!
+This .md page takes a while to load the example pictures from ./results folder .*

 ## Format of command line arguments

 Description of the format of command line arguments: